MatthewCYLau/aws-react-elasticsearch-terraform/README.md

 # Usage

--   Upload `deploy/lambdas/processS3Upload/data.txt` to the S3 ES Upload bucket
+-   Upload `deploy/lambdas/processS3Upload/data.csv` to the S3 ES Upload bucket
 -   Then, visit app at `aws_lb_dns_name`

+# Local Development

+-   Run `docker-compose up` to build, and run app in container

 ## Contributing